Akarvardar/VERSATILE-NEURAL-NETWORK-SOLVER/README.md

 <br>![dataspecs image](Images/DataSpecs.png)<br>

 - __"Medium"__ files are those we will use the most heavily in the example notebooks.
 In this set of files, the number of features is equal to 2, hence it is possible to visualize the decision boundary and overlay it with scatter plots.
 The files have varying complexity as suggested by the filenames.
 Three of the files have more than 2 classes.
 Number of samples is mostly at 100-a few 100 range.
 Below the scatter plots for the 15 "medium" files are shown and different classes were distinguished with different colors.

 <br>![scatter image](Images/TrainingDataSets.png)<br>

 - __"Big"__ files are typically distinguished with their very high number of features.
 In addition, two of the files feature number of classes up to 6 and 10.
 Also the number of samples is above 1000 for two of the files.
 "Big" files were only used in NB06 and NB07.
+This particular folder, unlike the folders Medium and Small, could not be uploaded under Data folder due to its size.
 <br><br>
 - __"Small"__ files have typically less than 10 samples and they were used only in NB07 to explain some of the methods of class PreProcess().

 ## Acknowledgments
-- Andrew Ng's Machine Learning Course and Deep Learning Specialization in Coursera (have been by far the most useful resources to put together VNNS,)
+- Andrew Ng's Machine Learning Course and Deep Learning Specialization in Coursera (have been by far the most useful resources to put together VNNS),
 - Developers who have shared their Python and AI solutions online,
 - Eric Matthews' book, Python Crash Course: A Hands-On, Project-Based Introduction to Programming,
-- Sebastian Raschka's book, Python Machine Learning.
+- Sebastian Raschka's book, Python Machine Learning,
+- Ng's Coursera materials, Raschka's book, and scikit-learn were also acknowledged for datasets.